 The primary difference is that creative non fiction is based on truth with an effort to be truthful, unlike fiction, which can be based on truth, but has no constraints of sticking to the truth.

 But, as a writer of creative non fiction, you have creative license.
 The important thing to remember in non fiction is that it's generally based on memory and/or historical record, both of which can be (and often are) flawed.
 It would be impossible, without some kind of recording device, to remember an event word for word, sequence by sequence, moment by moment.
 The important thing to do is capture the event as accurately as possible (remembering that you do have creative license for some exaggeration and omission) to get at the main point of a story.
 The documented facts are less important then the truth behind the events.The essence of the event is what the non fiction writer is after.

 Take my essay Femur.
 The events in that story took place when I was five years old.
 There is no way at that young age and that many years ago for me to remember what exactly what happened.
 Instead, I pieced together the story based on my own remembrances, from photographs and from conversations with my parents.
 Did the events in that story happen exactly as I recorded them?
 Probably not, but it's still basically truthful and the main point, the significance, the essence, of that event still comes across.

 Simple.
 The same way you write fiction.

-Use dialogue, scene, plot, character, story arc, conflict/resolution and all the elements that you would use in fiction.
+Use dialogue, scene, plot, character, story arc, conflict/resolution and all of the elements that you would use in writing fiction.
 You're just going to be working less from your imagination and more from your memory.

 Let's look at Dialogue